NoeFaucher/taquin-ai/README.md

 # taquin-ai
-Ing2 IA project - Taquin game with an AI
+IA project - Taquin game with an AI (A* algorithm)